vsespb/mt-aws-glacier/README.md

 4. `journal-encoding` - Encoding to be used for Journal file (when reading and writing journal specified with `--journal` and `--new-journal` options)

 Default value for all options is 'UTF-8'.
-Under Linux and Mac OS X you most likely don't need to change encodings.
+Under Linux and Mac OS X you usually don't need to change encodings.
 Under *BSD systems often single-byte encodings are used.
 Most likely yo'll need to change `terminal-encoding` and `filenames-encoding`.
 Optionaly you can also change `config-encoding` and `journal-encoding`.

 Notes:

-* Before switching `config-encoding` and `journal-encoding` you are responsible for reencoding file content of config and journal files manually.
+* Before switching `config-encoding` and `journal-encoding` you are responsible for transcoding file content of config and journal files manually.

 * You are responsible for encoding compatibility.
-Don't try to work with UTF-8 journal with non-Cyrilic characters and KOIR-8 (Cyrilic) filesystem.
+For example Don't try to work with UTF-8 journal with non-Cyrilic characters and KOIR-8 (Cyrilic) filesystem.

-* Don't try to use UTF-16 for filesystem.
-It contains 0-bytes, which can't be stored in filesystem.
+* Don't try to use UTF-16 for *nix filesystem.
+It's not ASCII compatible and contains \x00 bytes, which can't be stored in filesystem.

 * Don't use `UTF8` - it does not validate data, use `UTF-8` (one with a dash) instead.

-* To list all encodings installed with your Perl run:
+* To get list of encodings installed with your Perl run:

 		perl -MEncode -e 'print join qq{\n}, Encode->encodings(q{:all})'

+* Config file name (specified with `--config`) can be in any encoding (it's used as is) Of course it will work only if your terminal encoding match your filesystem encoding or if your config file name consists of ASCII-7bit characters only.

-* Additional information about encoding support in Perl: [CPAN module Encode::Supported](http://search.cpan.org/~jhi/perl-5.8.1/ext/Encode/lib/Encode/Supported.pod)
+* Additional information about encoding support in Perl: [CPAN module Encode::Supported](http://search.cpan.org/perldoc?Encode%3A%3ASupported)

 * Amazon Glacier metadata (on Amazon servers) is always stored in UTF-8.
 No way to override it.
 You can use Journal in any encoding with same metdata without problems and you can dump metadata to journals with different encodings (using `download-inventory` command)